cabforum/smime/SBR.md

 ### 7.1.2 Certificate content and extensions; application of RFC 6818

-If the CA asserts compliance with these Baseline Requirements, all certificates that it issues MUST comply with one of the following Certificate Profiles, which incorporate, and are derived from [RFC 5280](https://tools.ietf.org/html/rfc5280) and [RFC 8551](https://tools.ietf.org/html/rfc8551).
+If the CA asserts compliance with these Baseline Requirements, all Certificates that it issues MUST comply with one of the following Certificate profiles, which incorporate, and are derived from [RFC 5280](https://tools.ietf.org/html/rfc5280) and [RFC 8551](https://tools.ietf.org/html/rfc8551).
 Except as explicitly noted, all normative requirements imposed by RFC 5280 and RFC 8551 shall apply, in addition to the normative requirements imposed by this document.
 CAs SHOULD examine [RFC 5280, Appendix B](https://tools.ietf.org/html/rfc5280#appendix-B) and [RFC 8551, Appendix B](https://datatracker.ietf.org/doc/html/rfc8551#appendix-B) for further issues to be aware of.

 ### 7.1.2 Certificate content and extensions

-If the CA asserts compliance with these Baseline Requirements, all certificates that it issues MUST comply with one of the following Certificate Profiles, which incorporate, and are derived from [RFC 5280](https://tools.ietf.org/html/rfc5280) and [RFC 8551](https://tools.ietf.org/html/rfc8551).
+If the CA asserts compliance with these Baseline Requirements, all Certificates that it issues MUST comply with one of the following Certificate Profiles, which incorporate, and are derived from [RFC 5280](https://tools.ietf.org/html/rfc5280) and [RFC 8551](https://tools.ietf.org/html/rfc8551).
 Except as explicitly noted, all normative requirements imposed by RFC 5280 and RFC 8551 shall apply, in addition to the normative requirements imposed by this document.
 CAs SHOULD examine [RFC 5280, Appendix B](https://tools.ietf.org/html/rfc5280#appendix-B) and [RFC 8551, Appendix B](https://datatracker.ietf.org/doc/html/rfc8551#appendix-B) for further issues to be aware of.

 #### 7.1.2.1 Root CA certificate profile